We aim to help families that want “just a simple cremation” in the Northeast Arkansas area.

 As cremation is a very final disposition, there are strict rules that funeral providers adhere to.
 The legal next of kin must all sign the Cremation Authorization Form to permit a cremation to be conducted.
 There is generally a mandatory wait period after the death of 24-48 hours before a cremation can be conducted.

 Although, it generally takes a few days anyway to file for the death certificate and obtain a cremation permit.

 Check out this Ultimate Guide to Cremation Services 2023 for more information about cremation.

 Is there any assistance with funeral expenses?

-Unfortunately, there is very limited financial assistance for families to help with funeral expenses.
+Unfortunately, families have very limited financial assistance to help with funeral expenses.
 The county is responsible for indigent funerals.
-But not many counties provide funds to help low-income families and those struggling as there was no life insurance or provision.
+But not many counties provide funds to help low-income families and those struggling, as there was no life insurance or provision.